Presenting three spots that want to breathe life into the city's gay neighbourhood when the sun's up

 Unless you're in the mood for shopping, there aren't many places open while the sun's shining in the Gaixample.
 For a long time, going for a stroll around the neighbourhood before the night's events got underway was a depressing experience.
 Not a single café had its doors open, not one barman was pouring anyone an aperitif.
 Fortunately, this has changed in recent months and, despite economic hard times, some interesting spots have dared to roll up their blinds outside the usual timetable.
 These three neighbourhood spots are hoping to find their place in the sun during lean times.

-Not far from Bim Bar, on the same street but closer to Gran Via, is Neo (Casanova, 46).
+The double entendre Not far from Bim Bar, on the same street but closer to Gran Via, is Neo (Casanova, 46).
 An idea brought to fruition by a Turkish-born businessman, the café opened in March.
 And although in the first few months it shared the same nights-only hours as many an Eixample establishment, Neo is now open every morning.
-When it's closed, you'll know it by the big ladybug painted on the shutter door. ('Ladybug' is 'mariquita' in Spanish or 'marieta' in Catalan, but both words also refer to gay man, along the lines of 'fairy' or 'queen', used as a term of endearment by those with good intentions.)
+When it's closed, you'll know it by the big ladybird (or 'ladybug', depending on which side of the Atlantic you're from) painted on the shutter door. ('Ladybird' is 'mariquita' in Spanish or 'marieta' in Catalan, but both words also refer to gay man, along the lines of 'fairy' or 'queen', used as a term of endearment by those with good intentions.)
 Once inside you'll see a large table where you can share lunch with friends and strangers you'd like to be friendly with, and an enormous bar where, at night, you can enjoy a tipple.
 A bit farther inside is where they keep more tables to sit and have a meal.
 The kitchen serves up set lunches and dinners at reasonable prices (the set dinner menu at the weekend is a mere €14.50).